azimazad/Terraform-App-Deployment/README.md

 1.Open gitbash
 2.Create a directory using command `mkdir`
-3.Clone the IAC github repository - https://github.com/azimazad/Terraform-App-Deployment.git ,Using `git clone`
+3.Clone the IAC github repository - https://github.com/azimazad/Terraform-App-Deployment.git ,Using `git clone` into the directory.
 4.Run terraform init to setup the terraform backend - `terraform init`
 5.Apply terraform passing secret and access key as variables - `terraform apply -var 'access_key=****' -var 'secret_key=****'`
 6.Replace the variable values with your own credentials.